rancher/support-bundle-kit/README.md

 **working in progress**

-This project contains support bundle scripts and utilities for applications running on top of Kubernetes
+This project contains support bundle scripts and utilities for applications running on top of Kubernetes t

 - `harvester-sb-collector.sh`: The script is used to collect k3os node logs.
 It can be run in a container with the host log folder mapped or be run on the host directly.
 - `support-bundle-utils`: This application contains several commands: